Emory's merit-based scholarships empower students. Beyond prestige and financial aid, Emory University’s Scholar Programs provide…

 How do I update my application to Early Decision II or Regular Decision?

-Please do so in your applicant portal by January 14, 2022.
+Please do so in your applicant portal by our main January deadline.

 How do I withdraw my application from Emory University?